wdqin/BE-Arabic-9K/README.md

 Update 2/27/2024: I have retrieved the data and the model files from the out-of-date school server.
 And temporarily put them in a Google Drive folder.
 Please check the link below, and let me know if the download works well and if there's anything file missing.
 I am talking to the department people to store the data in a more consistent space, and at that time I will remove the data from Google Drive and provide a new link.
 Sorry for the mess in the last few months/years for people who are interested in the dataset.
 Please check the download link below.

+Update 11/22/2024:
+All data has been uploaded again to a new Google drive space.
+This time it should be a more consistent link.
+Sorry for the previous inconvenience!

 # DOWNLOAD:

 **All the files can be downloaded from the following drive link:**